Our Services

-Immediate relief for fruit-induced skin reactions involves washing away residue, applying a cool compress, taking OTC antihistamines and using topical treatments like 1% hydrocortisone or calamine to calm itching and swelling.
-Keeping a food and contact diary or consulting an allergist for skin or blood tests can pinpoint your trigger fruits and prevent future flare-ups.
+For fast relief from fruit-induced skin reactions, rinse the area to remove residue, apply a cool compress, take an OTC antihistamine, and use topical 1% hydrocortisone or calamine lotion to ease itching and swelling.
+To prevent future flare-ups, keep a food and contact diary or see an allergist for skin or blood testing to identify your trigger fruits.

 An allergic skin reaction to fruit happens when your immune system overreacts to proteins in certain fruits.
 You may see redness, itching, hives or even mild swelling on the areas that touched the fruit.
 While most reactions are mild, it's important to know how to calm symptoms quickly, identify your triggers and prevent future flare-ups.